 A Trust is a legal entity consisting of a Founder, Trustee(s) and Beneficiaries.
 A Trust can also be described as a three party fiduciary relationship in which the first party, the Founder of the Trust, transfers assets to the second party, the Trustees of the Trust for the benefit of the third party, the Beneficiaries of the Trust.
 The Trustees of the Trust control the assets of the Trust for the benefit of the Trust Beneficiaries.
 The Trust Deed contains all of the important details of the Trust, which can be described as a contract between the Founder and the Trustees of the Trust.

 Why Momentum Trust?

-Momentum Trust specialises in estate planning, family trusts, wills and deceased estate administration.
-Our specialised teams are experts in setting up Trusts designed to meet specific requirements.
+Momentum Trust specialises in estate planning, family trust administration, wills and deceased estate administration.
+Our specialised teams are experts in setting up Trusts designed to meet specific requirements in South Africa.
 Once a Trust is established it must be properly administered and the Trustees must correctly comply with their fiduciary duties.
 We can assist with this process.